Pablo Chinchilla

 What was your least favorite place to live?

 My least favorite place was Palmdale.
-I used to live in this small area, which was very quiet, and I didn't really know anyone; it was really lonely.
+I used to live in this small, very quiet area, and I didn’t really know anyone.
+It was lonely.
 But one thing that I took to memory was always watching the sunset, and it would always be hot.

 Do you currently live in Koreatown?
 What are your thoughts on Koreatown?